 The Mine Safety and Health Administration (MSHA) has issued a new Serious Accident Alert.

-MSHA recommends the following Best Practices to avoid injuries such as this:
+MSHA recommends the following Best Practices to avoid this type of accident:

-- Task train miners to recognize and eliminate all potential hazardous conditions and understand safe job procedures to eliminate all hazards before beginning work.
+- Task train persons to recognize all potential hazardous conditions and to understand safe job procedures for elimination of the hazards before beginning work.